Themed Entertainment & Animatronics | Mechanical Engineering & Show Programming | Schimmel Engineering

 Can Schimmel Engineering design figures for touring or mobile deployments?

 Yes.
-The 35,000 lb figure was specifically engineered to tour — fitting inside a 40ft shipping container, running on 3-phase 480V venue power, and supporting teardown and reinstallation at multiple global venues.
+The 35,000 lb animatronic dinosaur was specifically engineered to tour — fitting inside a 40ft shipping container and supporting teardown and reinstallation at multiple global venues.
+Power requirements for touring figures vary widely; we design for the full range from 110V single phase through 480V 3-phase, as well as high and low voltage battery systems for deployments where venue power is unavailable or impractical.
 Portable, durable, and serviceable design is a core consideration from the start of any touring figure project.

 Does Schimmel Engineering work with sculptors, artists, and creative teams?